lsst/rsp_lsst_io/docs/guides/times-square/github-repos/pre-commit-howto.rst

 - black_nbconvert_ will reformat your notebooks with `black`_.

-Document how to install pre-commit
+Document how to install Pre-commit
 ==================================

-To help make sure your contributors use pre-commit, you should add a section to your README.md files that explains how to install pre-commit:
+To help make sure your contributors use Pre-commit, you should add a section to your README.md files that explains how to install pre-commit:

 .. code-block:: markdown
    :caption: README.md

    ## Development

-   This repository uses pre-commit to keep notebooks formatted and clean.
-Install pre-commit by running:
+   This repository uses Pre-commit to keep notebooks formatted and clean.
+Install Pre-commit by running:

    ```bash
    pip install pre-commit